 The short answer: How often you should get a massage depends on your goal: weekly for chronic pain, biweekly for high stress, monthly for general wellness.
-At Sunny Thai Massage & Spa in Seminole FL, sessions are $50 for 30 minutes or $70 for 60 minutes, walk-in 9 AM to 10:30 PM, 7 days.
+At Sunny Massage Spa in Seminole FL, sessions are $50 for 30 minutes or $70 for 60 minutes, walk-in 9 AM to 10:30 PM, 7 days.
 Most regular guests from Largo, Pinellas Park, and St. Petersburg settle into a weekly or biweekly cadence within their first month.
-Chat with us on the bottom right at Sunny Thai for cadence recommendations matched to your specific situation.
+Chat with us on the bottom right at Sunny Massage Spa for cadence recommendations matched to your specific situation.

 The most common question we hear at the front desk of our Seminole walk-in spa is some version of "how often should I come in?"
 The honest answer depends on what you're trying to accomplish.
 Stress relief, chronic pain, athletic recovery, general wellness, and special occasions each have their own rhythm.
 This guide walks through each scenario.